UnemployedNerds/WRO2026-FE-UnemployedNerds/README.md

 ### Steering mechanism :
 we use a simple steering mechanism like this : the motor spins a 16 ridged gear to spin a 64 ridged gear which spins the wheels
+## Mobility Management

+Our robot’s mobility architecture is designed to balance the non-holonomic constraints of a car-like platform with the need for high-speed, precision path-tracking.
+The design process focused on three critical areas: drivetrain efficiency, steering geometry, and dynamic stability.

+### 1. Drivetrain & Gear System Optimization
+The drivetrain was developed to optimize the torque-to-speed ratio, ensuring consistent performance across varying track segments.

+*   Engineering Challenge: Initial experiments with a high-speed 40T to 8T gear ratio revealed that while peak theoretical velocity was high, the robot struggled to overcome static inertia.
+The motors frequently reached their stall torque limit during acceleration, leading to poor start times and delayed recovery after sharp turns.
+*   Iterative Optimization: We shifted from a focus on "top speed" to "accelerative efficiency."
+By testing a range of gear ratios, we selected a configuration (Final Ratio: **[insert ratio here]**) that provides sufficient torque to overcome drivetrain losses while maintaining high cruise velocity.
+*   Result: This balance ensures the robot maintains constant acceleration throughout the course, prevents the motor driver from overheating under load, and improves the consistency of the robot’s PID controller by providing a more predictable speed curve.

+### 2. Steering System & Control Precision
+Steering accuracy is fundamental for a non-holonomic vehicle.
+Any mechanical error in the steering system introduces noise into our path-following algorithms.

+*   The Rack-and-Pinion Limitation: We initially implemented a rack-and-pinion system for its compact profile.
+However, empirical testing identified backlash as a critical failure point.
+This mechanical play caused the steering angle to deviate from the commanded value, leading to oscillations in our trajectory and significant path-tracking errors.
+*   Custom Linkage Redesign: To solve this, we developed a custom linkage mechanism.
+This design provides higher structural stiffness and a near-linear relationship between motor PWM and steering angle.
+*   Impact on Control: By minimizing backlash, we achieved more reliable "return-to-center" behavior.
+This allows our control loop to function with higher gain without inducing instability, resulting in smoother obstacle avoidance and significantly reduced overshoot during high-speed maneuvers.

+### 3. Chassis & Dynamic Stability
+To maintain traction and minimize sensor noise, we engineered the chassis with a focus on center-of-mass and structural rigidity.

+*   Mass Centralization: We systematically lowered the Center of Gravity (CoG) by mounting the EV3 Brick and battery pack at the lowest possible point.
+This configuration minimizes body roll during rapid direction changes and ensures the tires maintain optimal contact with the track surface.
+*   Reducing Polar Moment of Inertia: Heavy components were centralized longitudinally.
+By reducing the polar moment of inertia, we decreased the torque required by the steering motor to yaw the chassis.
+This makes the robot's directional response faster and more repeatable.
+*   Structural Integrity: The chassis frame is cross-braced to prevent structural flex.
+This rigidity is essential for consistent geometry, ensuring that wheel alignment remains stable regardless of acceleration or cornering forces, which is vital for long-term path-tracking accuracy.

+***
 ## Robot Software aspect
 ### Code platform
 we use lego mindstorm ev3 for coding the robot